remotefit

 In the first phase of our design sprint, I conducted user research and led interviews with users.
 Ashitosh facilitated the process by guiding the team through problem identification, maintaining a clear focus on remote workers’ pain points.
 Mahsa acted as the note taker for all the interviews and organized the user research, distilling it into key insights.

-Research methodology
+research methodology

 For our primary research, we utilized Google Forms, Instagram polls/surveys, and conducted phone interviews with remote workers to gain a deeper understanding and empathy for our target users.

-For our secondary research, we reviewed several online articles, including “The Impact of Remote Work on Mental Health: An In-depth Analysis,” “Is Remote Work Worse for Well-being Than People Think?” and “5 Common Problems Plaguing Remote Workers and What to Do About Them.
+For our secondary research, we reviewed several online articles, including “The Impact of Remote Work on Mental Health: An In-depth Analysis,” “Is Remote Work Worse for Well-being Than People Think?” and “5 Common Problems Plaguing Remote Workers and What to Do About Them.”

-Key insights from our research
+key insights from our research

-1. Work-Life Separation: Remote workers struggle to disconnect from work, impacting their personal life.
+- Work-life separation: Remote workers struggle to disconnect from work, impacting their personal life.

 phase 2: ideation and concept development